pnsaeta/p064/docs/SW-Matplotlib.md

 Some explanations:

-- `myfunc` takes two arguments, and their types are indicated after the colons.
+* `myfunc` takes two arguments, and their types are indicated after the colons.
 Where possible, specifying the type expected for the argument makes your functions easier to interpret.
-- the type `np.ndarray` is the kind of array that gets returned from `np.linspace`; it is a very commonly used type in numpy.
+* the type `np.ndarray` is the kind of array that gets returned from `np.linspace`; it is a very commonly used type in numpy.
-- A docstring helps explain the purpose of the function.
+* A docstring helps explain the purpose of the function.
-- the square root function is defined differently in numpy than in the Python `math` module.
+* the square root function is defined differently in numpy than in the Python `math` module.
 The numpy version notices when an argument is not a single number but a np.ndarray of values and automatically calculates for each value in the array.

 Read that last bullet point again.
-Numpy calls this feature *broadcasting*; it is **really** nice.
+NumPy calls this feature *broadcasting*; it is **really** nice.
 It means we don’t need to write loops to compute array values; numpy will take care of that for us.